EphraimFriedman/Restaurant-review/part-1/README.md

 * The result of creating a new `Employee` instance is an object of type `Employee`
 * The new instance's first name matches the one that was passed in during initialization
 * The new instance's `sales` Array has the same sales values as the sales values that were passed in during initialization
-* The new instance can return a total sales value based on summing all the sales' values
+* The new instance's `totalSales()` method returns a total sales value based on summing all the sales' values
-* The new instance can return an average sale value that is computed based on the content of the sales that were passed in during initialization
+* The new instance's `averageSales()` method returns an average sale value that is computed based on the values of the sales that were passed in during initialization

 Once all the tests are passing, you're done!

 ### Release 1: SalesTeam

 Once the tests for the custom `Employee` object pass, move on to the `SalesTeam` object type.
-Write the code for the custom sales team object in the file `salesTeam.js`.
-Work through the tests until all of the tests pass.
+Just as above, start by fixing the first test in `spec/sales-team.js`.
+To make the test in `spec/sales-team.js` pass you will make edits to `salesTeam.js`.
+Continue onward by fixing the remaining tests.

+You are also provided an English-language version of the tests here.

+#### Context

+Assume that four `Employee`s are created.
+A new instance of `SalesTeam` is initialized with an Array of these `Employee`s.
+You may assume this initialization happens before each test.

+You are also provided an English-language version of the tests here.

+#### Tests

+* The new instances `employees` Array has the same scores as the scores that were passed in during initialization
+* The new instance's method `find` method searches through the `employees` Array to find the one whose first name matches
+* The new instance's method `topPerformer` method searches through the `employees` Array to find the one whose average sale is highest

 ### TIP